Elora21y/Elora21y/README.md

 <h2> About Me </h2>

-- 📚 I’m currently pursuing **BBA in Accounting from National University.**
+- 📚 I’m currently pursuing **BBA in Accounting at National University of Bangladesh.**

 - 👨‍💻 I’m learning Web Development **at Programming Hero, Level-1, Batch-11, where I'm building strong foundations in full-stack development.**